Til Death Do We Part

 One night at a Halloween party, a young woman named Bea sees a frightening figure with the head of a horse shortly before her best friend, Claire, goes missing.
 When Claire is found dead, Bea is determined to find and kill the monster who did it.
 With the help and hindrance of the Fates, a benevolent ghost and a mad capitalist, Bea ’s hunt for the monster named Death is on.
 Can she be defeated?

-The play was written by Carmen Rivas Perez (Jude Is Not Depressed, The Camden Fringe 2024), who worked in collaboration with her peers to storyboard, devise and workshop the script.
-Carmen approached Lara to be a director on the project and presented her with drafts for the opening and closing scenes.
-The closing scene described God appearing to the protagonist as a flower that grows from the stage.
-This prompted Lara to approach a student on the course, Chin-tung ‘Amanda’ Wu, who is trained in Chinese sleeve dancing (see above) to perform in the show as ‘the flower’.
-From here, the company grew to become a group of eight, with company members coming from Taiwan, Hong Kong, Poland, Lithuania, South Africa and the UK.
-The cultural diversity within the company allowed them to tackle the themes of death, grief and the afterlife from a global perspective.
+The play was written by Carmen Rivas Perez (Jude Is Not Depressed, Camden Fringe 2024), who worked in collaboration with the company to storyboard, devise and workshop the script.
+Carmen invited Lara to be the director and presented her with drafts for the opening and closing scenes.
+The closing scene showed God appearing to the protagonist as a flower that grows from the stage.
+This prompted Lara to cast Chin-tung ‘Amanda’ Wu, a performer who is trained in Chinese sleeve dancing, to perform in the show as The Flower.

 The Company